 In May 2013, CMS also released a letter to states outlining a set of Targeted Enrollment Strategies designed to assist states in the transition to the Affordable Care Act changes for 2014.
 Visit our National Medicaid & CHIP Program Information for more information on those targeted enrollment strategies.

-States may authorize "qualified entities" — health care providers, community-based organizations, and schools, among others — to screen for Medicaid and CHIP eligibility and immediately enroll eligible children.
+Presumptive eligibility is a strategy that states employ to facilitate enrollment of individuals who are likely eligible for Medicaid or CHIP to access services without having to wait for their full application to be processed.
+States may authorize "qualified entities" — health care providers, community-based organizations, hospitals and schools, among others — to screen for Medicaid and CHIP eligibility and immediately enroll eligible individuals.

 Express Lane Eligibility (ELE)

 States may rely on eligibility information from "Express Lane" agency programs to streamline and simplify enrollment and renewal in Medicaid and CHIP.
-Express Lane agencies may include Supplemental Nutrition Assistance Program (SNAP), School Lunch, Temporary Assistance for Needy Families, Head Start, and Women, infant, and children's program (WIC) , among others.
-States can also use state income tax data to determine eligibility for children.
-Seven states use Express Lane Eligibility to facilitate enrollment.
-See Express Lane Eligibility federal policy guidance.
+Express Lane agencies may include Supplemental Nutrition Assistance Program (SNAP), School Lunch programs, Temporary Assistance for Needy Families, Head Start, and the Women, infant, and children's program (WIC) , among others.
+States can also use state income tax data to determine Medicaid and CHIP eligibility for children.
+Visit our Express Lane Eligibility page to learn more about states that have adopted this strategy.

 States may provide children with 12 months of continuous coverage through Medicaid and CHIP, even if the family's income changes during the year.